5 Exercises to Increase Singing Power Like Crazy!

 Vocal power is a singer’s ability to sing at a loud volume or dynamic.

-So vocal power means singing with a lot of volume, right?
+So, vocal power means singing with a lot of volume, right?
+You just need to know how to make your singing voice stronger and louder, right?
 That’s easy!

 Well, not so much.